Looking for the best Oaxaca Tours?!

 Embark on this 4-hour tour in Oaxaca of the city center, taking in this Mexican city’s cultural charms including the cultural center of Santo Domingo as well as colonial architecture and vibrant markets.

 Wander through the main streets of Oaxaca, learn about the history of the region, explore local markets and sample the delicacies then once you’re done, soak up the panoramic views of the city, from the bus.

-This Oaxaca tour includes pick-up and drop-off, bilingual guide and entrance tickets.
-If you’re visiting between the months of May and October, be advised this is rainy season so it’s probably sensible to bring an umbrella or a raincoat.
+This Oaxaca tour includes pick-up and drop-off, a bilingual guide, and entrance tickets.
+If you’re visiting between the months of May and October, be advised this is the rainy season so it’s probably sensible to bring an umbrella or a raincoat.

 The particular Oaxaca tour costs $54 USD.

-This has to be one of the top Oaxaca tours, with incredible views, unbelievable architecture and a tour guide to teach you all about the woodcrafts and clay pottery, that this area is famous for.
+This has to be one of the top tours, with incredible views, unbelievable architecture, and a tour guide to teach you all about the woodcrafts and clay pottery, that this area is famous for.